 Collector means any person assisting or taking part in any collection.

-Commissioner has the same meaning as it has in the Consumer Affairs Act 1971;
+Commissioner has the same meaning as it has in the Fair Trading Act 2010;

 Branch organisation means any branch of any charitable organisation approved as such by the governing body of that organisation.